spectre-app/www/content/policy/privacy.md

 * We may require your collaboration when you report an issue.
 * We are unable to provide details to authorities on your use of Spectre.

-> Spectre has not been compelled to turn over personal information since Nov, 2011 (inception).
+> Spectre has not been compelled to turn over personal information since Nov, 2011 (inception), last updated 2021.

 ## Collection